 These and other laws made people a little more hesitant to enter into matrimony.
 That did not stop them from having sex though.
 Lacking men after the war encouraged couples to reproduce in an effort to re establish the population.
-They did not worry about paternity tests, or whose name went on the father line of the birth certificates.
+They did not worry about paternity tests, or whose name went on the father line of the birth certificates

 Gonorrhea and syphilis were the biggest fears despite the fact that no one knew much about them.
 Men, after a wild night with unfamiliar women, would check their noses in the mirror the next morning.
 They knew syphilis would make their noses fall off but they did not realize this process takes time.
 It can also be prevented with medical care.

 Some women wrote the prices on the bottoms of their shoes, and would sit on benches or curbs with their legs stretched out so clients could see their prices.
 Others would make rings out of either three or five ruble notes.

 With the use of protection, they would engage in intercourse with both men they knew and men they did not.
 They still refused to talk about it, except the most experienced women, but they had urges as strong as their male counterparts.

 Men were the ones who bought condoms.
 They were sold in pharmacies, in three different sizes.
 The men would refer to them vaguely at the counter.
 They asked the cashier for “a bag” or a bottle of aspirin with a wink surrounding the word.

 Porn was not readily available, as even the black market thought it was too shameful a product to distribute.
 To get porn, men wandered the streets until a dealer approached them with colorful pictures.

 The women were often spread on elegant beds with lacy pillows, art adorning the walls.
 These pictures cost three rubles a piece.
 That was the same as a bottle of vodka or two tickets to the theater.

 Sometimes these photos were made into a deck of cards, or a short picture book story.
 Some were made into pamphlets and put one after the other in a kind of witty tale, reminiscent of a dirty comic strip.
 A few videos circulated the Soviet Union, most of them 8mm strips imported from Germany.
 They were hard to come by but of great quality.

 Sex has always been a way to fight oppression.
 In the Soviet Union they fought in silence but they protested with every sexual act stolen in the night.
 Fads like waxing and tanning took away the free expression aspect of porn.
 It gave men a goal instead of an escape from their world.

 Today these laws and myths are not so prevalent but they and the scandals they caused still speak volumes about the Soviet Union.

 Questions?
-Feel free to ask Krystyna, your Ukrainian dating expert 🙂 (s. here: Contact Krystyna)
+Feel free to ask Krystyna, your International dating expert 🙂 (s. here: Contact Krystyna)